daven-c/Publics/DigitGAN/README.md

 # Instructions

-## Hyperparameters
+## 1. Hyperparameters and Models

 Adjust values in settings.cfg
+Tune model parameters in TorchModels.py
+Change model hidden layer size where model instantiation occurs in the trainer.py files

-## Training
+## 2. Training

 Option 1: TorchTrainerDCGAN.py, trains a deep convolutional model Option 2: TorchTrainer.py, trains a deep neural network model

-## Viewing Results
+## 3. Viewing Results

-Use ViewResults.py by passing the model into the filename variable
+First, rename the best epoch model to GenModel.pth, delete other models if you wish Next set the filename variable in ViewResults.py to the model folder, and run